 Hand planters, for example, are very helpful.
-This means you won’t have to bend all the way down, or crouch, in order to sow and plant seeds.
-You get your work done in a systematic manner minus the back pain.
+This means you won’t have to bend all the way down, or crouch, to sow and plant seeds.
+You get your work is done in a systematic manner minus the back pain.

 If you’re looking for something that can help you plant small to medium-sized seeds, here’s a project for you.
 This hand-held seed planter is easy to make.
 With very basic material needs, it’s fairly inexpensive, too.

 - 1 pc ½” PVC, 48” long (or depending on your height)